-19 Heath, ed., The Works of Archimedes, p. xxxvii.
+In 1907 Heiberg published the Greek text of The Method, together with a German translation.25 The commentary was made by Zeuthen.
+Between 1910 and 1915 Heiberg published a second edition of the complete works of

+25[Arc63].

+24[Arc02b, p. xxxviii]

-In 1907 Heiberg published the Greek text of The Method, and a German translation with commentary by Zeuthen.
-In 1912 Heath published a complement to his English translation of Archimedes's works, now including The Method.
-Between 1910 and 1915 Heiberg published a second edition of the complete works of Archimedes, in Greek and Latin, in three volumes.
-This second edition is much better than the first, and was republished in 1972.20 Heiberg's discovery was featured on the first page of The New York Times in 1907.
+Archimedes, in Greek and Latin, in three volumes.
+This second edition is much better than the first, and was republished in 1972.26 This edition is the basis of all modern translations of Archimedes's works.
+There are now translations of The Method in several languages: English,27 Italian,28 French,29 and Portuguese.30 Heiberg's discovery was featured on the first page of The New York Times in 1907.

 But the story does not end here.
 In the period between 1908 and 1930 the manuscript disappeared, probably having been stolen.
 Around 1930 a French antiquities collector bought the manuscript, without the knowledge of the external world.
 In 1991 the collector's family put this manuscript on sale in an auction.
 Only then was it realized this was the manuscript discovered by Heiberg in 1906 and which was supposed to have been lost.
 In 1998 it was sold by Christie's, in New York.
 It was bought for 2 million dollars by an anonymous billionaire and lent to Walters Arts Gallery, of Baltimore, USA.
-A group of scholars, directed by Nigel Wilson and Reviel Netz, of Stanford University, are working on the restoration, digitization and publication of the manuscript, which contains the only still surviving copy of The Method-a work that had been lost for 2,000 years!
+A group of scholars, directed by Nigel Wilson and Reviel Netz, of Stanford University, are working on the restoration, digitization and publication of the manuscript, which contains the only still surviving copy of The Method, a work that had been lost for 2,000 years!